LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 Mobile environments introduce non-standard behaviors:

 Debugging workflow: Always test storage writes in headless mobile simulators and real devices.
-Use window.addEventListener('storage', ...) to monitor cross-tab mutations, and log QuotaExceededError to your telemetry pipeline.
+Use window.addEventListener('storage', ...) to monitor cross-tab localStorage mutations (note: storage events do not fire for sessionStorage), and log QuotaExceededError to your telemetry pipeline.

 try {